 This is an easy dish to make, once you’ve mastered the trick of browning the butter.
+But don’t worry – I’ll show you how to make this delish twist on regular butter.
 Ready to make it?
 Read on!

 What Is Brown Butter

 When you’ve melted butter, have you ever noticed that there’s the milk solids that settle to the bottom?

 When you brown the butter, you’re essentially cooking those milk solids, and as long as you don’t burn it, they’ll become a rich brown color and lend unbelievable flavor to the butter.

 Once you’ve mastered the trick of making brown butter – and it’s not hard – you’ll never go back!

 What You Need To Make Brussels Sprouts with Almonds & Brown Butter

 - A good, sharp knife – I always recommend Henckels for durability, value, and quality